darrentimotius/sentika/README.md

 5. Return label + probability

 ## Training
-Notebooks and scripts under `model_training/` illustrate data preparation and fine‑tuning (e.g., SMSA / combined datasets).
+Notebooks and scripts are located in the **`model-training` branch** illustrate data preparation and fine‑tuning (e.g., SMSA / combined datasets).
 Typical workflow:
 1. Load and clean raw datasets
 2. Balance / upsample if needed
 3. Tokenize with IndoBERT tokenizer